Heading off to college is an exciting time in a young person’s life.

 It’s usually the first time they are off on their own, making their own rules and tasting adult freedom for the first time.

-While many individuals experiment with alcohol and drugs, some of them are unable to leave it there.
+While many individuals experiment with drugs and alcohol, some of them are unable to leave it there.

 The pressures of college appear alleviated with the use of alcohol or drugs, causing many students to slip into addiction.